awsdocs/amazon-opensearch-service-developer-guide/doc_source/search-example.md

-# Creating a Search Application with Amazon Elasticsearch Service<a name="search-example"></a>
+# Creating a search application with Amazon Elasticsearch Service<a name="search-example"></a>

-A common way to create a search application with Amazon ES is to use web forms to send user queries to a server\.
+A common way to create a search application with Amazon Elasticsearch Service \(Amazon ES\) is to use web forms to send user queries to a server\.
 Then you can authorize the server to call the Elasticsearch APIs directly and have the server send requests to Amazon ES\.

 If you want to write client\-side code that doesn't rely on a server, however, you should compensate for the security and performance risks\.
 Allowing unsigned, public access to the Elasticsearch APIs is inadvisable\.
 Users might access unsecured endpoints or impact cluster performance through overly broad queries \(or too many queries\)\.